asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-Where can you find a list of available network virtual appliances that you can deploy in a virtual network?
+A list of available network virtual appliances that you can deploy in a virtual network can be found in

 %